inex/ixp-manager-docs-md/docs/features/rpki.md

 # RPKI

 **IXP Manager** V5 supports RPKI validation on the router configuration generated for Bird v2.
-The best way to fully understand RPKI with IXP Manager is to watch our presentation from APRICOT 2019 or read this article on INEX's website.
+The best way to fully understand RPKI with IXP Manager is to [watch our presentation](https://www.inex.ie/inex-news/shiny-new-route-servers/) from APRICOT 2019 or [read this article]( https://youtu.be/cqhJwuBaxxQ?t=1549) on INEX's website.

 ## RPKI Validator / Local Cache

 IXP Manager uses the RPKI-RTR protocol to feed ROAs to the Bird router instances.
-We recommend you install two of these from different vendors.
+We recommend you install two of these validators/local caches from different vendors.

 Let IXP Manager know where they are by setting the following `.env` settings: